thehealer15/tkinter-tutorials/README.md

 # tkinter-tutorials
-This is searies of codes which are used to explain functionality of tkinter
+This is searies of codes which are used to explain functionality of tkinter during freelancing project